sadaqatali2027/petroflow-1/README.md

 ## Basic usage

-Here is an example of a pipeline that loads well data signals, makes preprocessing and trains a model for 3000 epochs for porosity prediction:
+Here is an example of a pipeline that loads well data, makes preprocessing and trains a model for 3000 epochs for porosity prediction:
 ```python
 train_pipeline = (